oblivioncth/CLIFp/README.md

 While testing for complete compatibility is infeasible given the size of Flashpoint, CLIFp was designed with full compatibility in mind and theoretically is 100% compatible with the Flashpoint collection.
 Games are slightly prioritized when it comes to testing the application however.

 ### Version Matching
-Each release of this application targets a specific version series of BlueMaxima’s Flashpoint, which are composed of a major and minor version number, and are designed to work with all Flashpoint updates within that series.
+Each release of this application targets a specific version series of Flashpoint Archive, which are composed of a major and minor version number, and are designed to work with all Flashpoint updates within that series.
 For example, a FIL release that targets Flashpoint 10.1 is intended to be used with any version of Flashpoint that fits the scheme `10.1.x.x`, such as `10.1`, `10.1.0.3`, `10.1.2`, etc, but **not**  `10.2`.

 Using a version of CLIFp with a version of Flashpoint different than its target version is discouraged as some features may not work correctly or at all and in some cases the utility may fail to function entirely; **however**, given its design, CLIFp is likely to continue working with newer versions of FP that are released without requiring an update, unless that new version contains significant technical changes.